NBISweden/development-guidelines/README.md

 Make use of horizontal whitespace (code paragraphs/blocks).
-There is no benefit of compacting code into as few lines as possible (unless you’re doing assembly programming for some custom chip, which we don’t do).
+There is no benefit of compacting code into as few lines as possible (unless you're doing assembly programming for some custom chip, which we don't do).

 Avoid long lines (>75-80 characters) if possible.